-Selecting the correct propeller for your aircraft depends on a number of factors: manufacturer recommendations, engine type and power, RPM range, cruise speed, ground clearance, noise abatement issues and personal preferences.
+Selecting the correct propeller for your aircraft depends on a number of factors: manufacturer recommendations, engine type and power, RPM range, cruise speed, ground clearance, noise abatement issues and last but not least: personal preferences.

-As already mentioned in our series of articles on aircraft propellers there are different kinds of propellers which can be used on an aircraft:
+As already mentioned in our series of articles on aircraft propellers there are different kinds of propellers which can be used on your aircraft:

-Usually made out of one piece and the blade angle can not be changed by the pilot during flight, this is set by the manufacturer or this is adjustable on the ground.
+Usually made out of one piece and the blade angle can not be changed by the pilot during flight, this is set by the manufacturer.
+With some models this is adjustable on the ground.
 They can be two or more blades and are made from different type of materials: wood, metal or composite.

 With these propellers the blade angle can be preset (ground adjustable) or set during flight by the pilot with the blue RPM knob in the cockpit.
 The set RPM is either held constant by an electric motor and some smart piece of electronics or hydraulic oil pressure regulated by a propeller governor.